armory/docs/content/en/managed-spin/quick-spin/get-started-quick-spin.md

 `docker compose down -v --rmi all`

 ##Configuring Kubernetes on Quick Spin
 By default, `quick-spin` uses the `~/.kube/config` file to fetch kubernetes configuration.
-To define a different patch for the config file inclue the configuration in the docker-compose.yml file.
+To define a different patch for the config file include the configuration in the docker-compose.yml file.

 > Example:
 ```